mohamedhayibor/finance_for_hackers/README.md

 > The degree to which borrowed money is used to make money.

 This is a double edge sword and dangerous if neglected.
-The more leverage, the more risk the more it can be in your favor or ruin you.
+The more leverage, the more risk, the more it can be in your favor or ruin you.

 ### Rule of 72